cryovat/writings/sneik.md

 The following function will be used to create a part of the snake.
 Since the snake will grow every time it eats the cherry, we need a way to represent it so that it can be any length.
 The most convenient way of doing this is making our snake a [linked list](http://en.wikipedia.org/wiki/Linked_list).
 This means that it is the responsibility of each part of the snake to know where the next is.

 The tail of the snake will know that it has no next bit.
-In addition to keeping track of the next bit, each piece will also keep track of its position:
+In addition to keeping track of the next bit, each piece will also keep track of its position.

+In this implementation, each part of the snake is a **table** containing its x and y coordinates (stored in the table as **posx** and **posy**) and the address of another table that contains the next part (in **next_bit**).

 ```lua
 function makePiece(x, y, nxt)